London Gold Cup Preview, Tips, Runners & Trends

 • Galileo (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was High Troja in 2013, winning for Ed Dunlop at odds of 25/1 under the guidance of Paul Hanagan.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 8 winning favourites in the race.
-Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.
+Ahead of the 2026 London Gold Cup, why not head over to the best racing tipster page to see what the tipsters are backing today?

 Route to the London Gold Cup

-Many trainers will target races to use as prep races before coming to the London Gold Cup, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the London Gold Cup.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race